 Published in the June 2010 edition of Meanjin Quarterly.
-They say I've written "on climate change at the ground level, exploring the painful but constructive dialogue that is taking place in the Latrobe Valley between coal workers, [local residents] and activists".
-The full essay is on Meanjin's website.
-Here's an extract.
+On climate change at the ground level, exploring the painful but constructive dialogue that is taking place in the Latrobe Valley between coal workers and activists.

 Taegen, Sunday night

 In early September, a week before the protest, Taegen Edwards and her partner Pablo pedalled to Smith Street in Collingwood, not far from the centre of Melbourne.
 It was ten o’clock and rain had begun to fall.
 Taegen uncoiled a roll of posters.

 They had come to spruik trespass in the name of justice.
 The Australian climate movement was entering new territory.
 In seven days, scores of protesters – fingers-crossed – would be arrested at Hazelwood Power Station in the Latrobe Valley.

 The young couple began taping the red and blue bills to light posts.
 The street was lined with opshops, cafes and bars; they were on sympathetic ground.
 Nevertheless, it was late, wet and difficult to stave off a sense of futility.

 Pablo perked up as they came upon the office of a local politician.
 “Oh we’re definitely leaving one here,” he said, his bike helmet swinging from his backpack.
 An experienced campaigner, he was pleased at the thought of an office assistant tearing their poster down in the morning.

 “Happy now?” asked Taegen, who wore a smart, charcoal jacket.
 She was 26 years old, a graduate of arts and economics at Melbourne University, with honours in management.
 Pablo smiled and she laughed, three crinkles lining each cheek.